mozilla/experimenter/docs/experimenter/rollouts.md

 ## Launch (approve/approve)

-A draft rollout is sent for review, approved in Experimenter, published to Remote Settings, and then approved in Remote Settings.
-After both approvals are complete, the rollout becomes Live and starts in Phase 1.
+A draft rollout that has been validly completed is reviewed and approved in Experimenter, is reviewed and approved in Remote Settings, and is then accessible to clients.

 ```mermaid
   sequenceDiagram